IAbdulSubhan/Assembly-Language/Data Encryption and Decryption Final Project/README.md

-This is 16 bit assembly project
+This is 16 bit assembly NASM project